frootlab/frootlab.github.io/_pages/projects/pandora.md

 ### License
-According to our [convictions](/corporate/2019/03/19/welcome-at-frootlab.html) Pandora is [free and open source software](https://en.wikipedia.org/wiki/Free_and_open-source_software).
+According to our [convictions](/corporate/2019/03/19/welcome-at-frootlab.html) Pandora is [free and open-source software](https://en.wikipedia.org/wiki/Free_and_open-source_software).
 It is released under the [General Public License 3.0](https://www.gnu.org/licenses/gpl-3.0.html) and can be downloaded from